-In 2017, there were about 38,000 stroke events in Australia.
-That’s more than 100 strokes every day (AIHW 2020).
+In 2021, there were about 40,700 stroke events in Australia - more than 112 strokes every day (AIHW 2024).

 Stroke is a medical emergency.
-Surviving and recovering from a stroke is reliant on rapid recognition and treatment, as there is only a narrow window of time during which interventions will work effectively (ACSQHC 2019).
+Surviving and recovering from stroke is reliant on rapid recognition and treatment, as there is only a narrow window of time during which interventions will work effectively (ACSQHC 2019).

 While stroke care in Australia has been improving, there are still issues that need to be addressed.
 The Acute Stroke Clinical Care Standard aims to facilitate continuous improvement and ensure patients receive the most effective care possible (ACSQHC 2019).